cobir13/MTG-Walls-AI/readme.txt

         time on EACH turn.
 There is no way to specify that it should only occur on yours, or on your opponents, or whatever.
 (Might be a way to add this info to Phases?)
+    - Extra turns don't exist and will probably break durations for ongoing effects if they are ever added.
+    - Layers don't exist.
+Effects are applied in timestamp order, with the newer effects applying on top of earlier effects.

 Notes on actually-correct things:
     - "casting" a land doesn't use the stack
     - mana abilities don't use the stack
     - "as-enters" triggers don't use the stack
+    - creatures entering or leaving the battlefield simultaneously all see each other enter and leave

 -------------------------------------------------------------------------------